You are currently viewing The Beautiful Chaos of Special Interests: From Pig Ornaments to Zombie Obsessions

 It started when I was really young — with pigs.

 Although, in hindsight, I do sometimes wonder what my friends thought when they walked in and were met with what must have looked like… a pig shrine.
-I imagine there were a few silent “What on earth…?” moments.
+I imagine there were a few silent what on earth…? moments.

 As I got older, the interests changed — but the intensity didn’t.

 That same feeling transferred itself to TV shows, particularly Friends and The Walking Dead.
 And when I say I liked them, I don’t mean casually watching an episode here and there.
 I mean fully immersed.
-I collected The Walking Dead comic books, DVDs, collectible figures, Funko Pop heads, posters, framed memorabilia — you name it, I probably had it.
+I collected The Walking Dead comic books, DVDs, collectible figures, Funko Pops, posters, framed memorabilia — you name it, I probably had it.
 I even had framed pieces displayed in my hallway.

 In fairness, I was incredibly easy to buy gifts for.
 If it had anything to do with my current obsession, it was guaranteed to be a win.
 But what I didn’t always recognise at the time was how intense it could seem to other people.